-Powin Energy Raises $100M to Compete for Leadership of Grid Storage Market
+Powin Energy Raises $100M to Compete for Leadership in Grid Storage Market

 Energy storage startup Powin Energy has raised more than $100 million in equity investment to compete with better-funded rivals in the large-scale grid battery market.

-Powin buys battery cells and hooks them up with proprietary software controls and ancillary equipment to produce fully fledged power plants.
-It competes in the upper echelons of the energy storage integration market with the likes of Tesla, Fluence, and Wartsila.
+Powin buys battery cells and hooks them up with proprietary software controls and ancillary equipment to produce full-fledged power plants.
+It competes in the upper echelons of the energy storage integration market with the likes of Tesla, Fluence and Wärtsilä.

 But those competitors are storage businesses nestled within billion-dollar, publicly traded enterprises.
-Powin is a bootstrapped company based amid the evergreens of Tualatin, Ore., that managed to build some 600 megawatt-hours of storage on its own.
+Powin is a bootstrapped company based amid the evergreens of Tualatin, Oregon that managed to build some 600 megawatt-hours of storage on its own.

 "By being a pure-play storage company, our customers know we’re not focused on anything else," CEO Geoff Brown told Greentech Media Thursday.
 "We want to build the world’s best batteries."

-Now the U.S. storage market is poised to triple over last year.
+Now the U.S. storage market is poised to triple over last year's volume.
 Scaling to meet that demand requires money, which Powin secured with its $100 million equity investment announced Thursday.
 The round was led by private equity firm Trilantic Capital Management and joined by Energy Impact Partners, a utility-backed venture capital firm.

 The investment ranks as one of the largest in a grid storage company; the top trophy in that category went to Fluence, with its $125 million investment from the Qatar Investment Authority just weeks ago.